trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-3.rst

 Tutorial Part 3
 ================
-This part of the tutorial will demonstrate how to use the Forge Ajax functionality to retrieve data from the Google weather API.
+This part of the tutorial will demonstrate how to use the Forge :ref:`request <module-request>` module to retrieve data from the Wunderground API.
+We will then parse the data to pull the necessary information to generate our internal representation.
 We will then parse the data to pull the necessary information to generate our internal representation.

 .. contents::